Crystal-storing histiocytosis: Epidemiology

 Crystal-storing histiocytosis is a rare disorder, with less than 100 cases found in the scientific literature.
-The median age at diagnosis is 60 years old, but patients's ages reported in literature range from 17 years old to 91.
+The median age at diagnosis is 60 years old, but patients' ages reported in the literature range from 17 to 91 years.
 Patients are distributed evenly between male and female.
-The majority of patients (90%) are diagnosed with crystal-storing histiocytosis had a neoplastic B-cell disorder - most commonly multiple myeloma, monoclonal gammopathy of undetermined significance (MGUS) or lymphoplasmacytic lymphoma.
+The majority of patients (90%) diagnosed with crystal-storing histiocytosis had a neoplastic B-cell disorder, most commonly multiple myeloma, monoclonal gammopathy of undetermined significance (MGUS), or lymphoplasmacytic lymphoma.